ZVT SPU-800

 Functions (buttons):

-Program Counter, ACC, PHASE, CARRY are dynamically displayed while the processor is running (the LEDs flash)
+Program Counter, ACC, PHASE, CARRY are displayed dynamically while the processor is running (LEDs flash)

 ZPP bus